Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Learning the Error Profile Attached to a Cycle

 \subsection{An extension to CER to learn coherent contributions to errors}

 CER is meant to provide a diagnostic of effective RC cycles.
-Let the implementation of a hard cycle be expressed as the product $C_H\circ \mc E_H $, where $\mc E_H$ is the cycle error channel attached to the ideal cycle implementation $C_H$.
-Similarly, let $n$-qubit Pauli easy cycles $Q \in \set P_n$ be expressed as the product $\mc E_Q \circ Q$ (error channels can be placed on the left or right of the ideal implementation without loss of generality, but may differ depending on which side is chosen).
+Let the implementation of a hard cycle be expressed as the product $ \mc E_\hard \circ C_\hard$, where $\mc E_\hard$ is the cycle error channel attached to the ideal cycle implementation $C_\hard$.
+Similarly, let $n$-qubit Pauli easy cycles $Q \in \set P_n$ be expressed as the product $Q \circ \mc E_Q $ (error channels can be placed on the left or right of the ideal implementation without loss of generality, but may differ depending on which side is chosen).
 To a high approximation, the fidelities given by CER correspond to \cite{CER_2023}:

-and it corresponds to the Pauli fidelities of the effective dressed cycle $\mc E^{RC} C_H$ to the ideal cycle $C_H$.
+and it corresponds to the Pauli fidelities of the effective dressed cycle $\mc E^{RC} \circ C_\hard$ to the ideal cycle $C_\hard$.
 Notice that those fidelities don't provide a quantitative budgeting of the coherent and decoherent contributions to the infidelity.

-To distinguish coherent error contributions from decoherent ones, we propose to perform CER sequences on folded hard cycles $(\mc E_H \circ C_H)^x$ where $C_H^x = C_H$, for various values of $x$.
-The circuit representation of the experiments can be visualized in \cref{fig:circuit_representation}.
+To distinguish coherent error contributions from decoherent ones, we propose to perform CER sequences on folded hard cycles $(\mc E_\hard \circ C_\hard)^x$ {for $x$ such that $C_\hard^x = C_\hard$.} The circuit representation of the experiments can be visualized in \cref{fig:circuit_representation}. {As such, the pseudo-code for this generalization is almost identical to CER.}

-This idea is not generally equivalent to considering $\mc E_H^x \circ C_H$, but as we shall see, it is often very close.
-Let $c$ be the smallest integer such that $C_H^c=I$, also referred to as the cyclicity of $C_H$.
+This idea is not generally equivalent to considering $\mc E_\hard^x \circ C_\hard$, but as we shall see, {they are very closely related in many physically realistic scenarios}.
+Let $c$ be the smallest {positive} integer such that $C_\hard^c=I$, also referred to as the {period} of $C_\hard$.
 For instance, if the hard cycle consists of parallel CNOTs, we get $c=2$ since CNOT is self-inverting.
-Without loss of generality, let's express $\mc E_H$ as
+Without loss of generality, let's express $\mc E_\hard$ as

-where the components $\Lambda_H^{(j)}$ phase-commute with $C_H$ according to the following equation:
+where the components $\Lambda_\hard^{(j)}$ phase-commute with $C_\hard$ according to the following equation: